mohanapriya1994/ContentConceptsData/services/presubmission_review.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "presubmission_review"
 parentType: "content_development"
 ---

+Our manuscript reviewers conduct a detailed review of your manuscript to ensure the manuscript is properly structured and the technical content is sound and clear.
+Our experts validate the study design and methodology as well as the flow and language of the manuscript